Mar Vista Animal Medical Center

 BACKGROUND

 Stomach ulceration in humans is a prominent medical condition and there has long been pressure to develop effective and convenient ways to control it.
 Until relatively recently, we relied on simply neutralizing stomach acid by pouring alkaline solutions (i.e., Alka Seltzer, Tums, Rolaids etc.) into the stomach.
-In fact, ulceration is a complicated process and there are many ways to address it.
+In fact, ulceration is a complicated process and not so easily solved.

 Famotidine is a special antihistamine as are its cousins cimetidine (Tagamet® HB) and ranitidine (Zantac®).
 This class of antihistamine is not useful in combating familiar allergic symptoms (itching, sneezing, stuffy nose etc.) In allergy, histamine causes its unpleasant effects by binding so-called H1 receptors.
 Instead famotidine, ranitidine, and cimetidine bind to histamine receptors in the stomach called H2 receptors.

 Famotidine is currently available in an over-the-counter formulation making it highly convenient for pet owners to obtain (though obviously one should not consider using medications licensed for human consumption without specific instructions from one's veterinarian).
-Famotidine is especially useful for pets with chronic vomiting, though as technology has advanced, H2 receptor blockers are gradually becoming supplanted by proton pump inhibitors (such as omeprazole) which are even stronger antacids.
+Famotidine is especially useful for pets with acute vomiting, though as technology has advanced, H2 receptor blockers are gradually becoming supplanted by proton pump inhibitors (such as omeprazole) hich are even stronger antacids.
+Famotidine has reduced effectiveness after about 2 weeks of use and is best used for conditions expected to resolve within that time frame.

 HOW THIS MEDICATION IS USED

 Famotidine is useful in any situation where stomach irritation is an issue and ulceration is a concern.
-It is often used in the treatment of Helicobacter infection, inflammatory bowel disease, canine parvovirus, after ingestion of a toxin that could be ulcerating (overdose of aspirin, for example), any disease involving protracted vomiting, or chronically in combination with other medications which may have stomach irritating properties.
+It is often used in the treatment of canine parvovirus, after ingestion of a toxin that could be ulcerating (overdose of aspirin, for example), any disease involving protracted vomiting, or in combination with other medications which may have stomach irritating properties so as to mitigate those properties.

 In diseases involving frequent vomiting or regurgitation, the esophagus (tube connecting the mouth and stomach) can be ulcerated by continuing exposure to vomit/stomach acid.
 Antacids are also helpful in this type of situation to reduce damage to the esophagus.
 Megaesophagus would be a condition where a long acting antacid such as famotidine could be helpful in mitigating injury to the esophagus though there is a trade off in protection against aspiration pneumonia, in that stomach acid hampers bacterial growth should stomach contents enter the lung.